 For more information, contact Anne-Marie Fennell at (202) 512-3841 or FennellA@gao.gov.

 Recommendation for Executive Action

-Comments: As of July 22, 2015, NOAA's Office of Marine and Aviation Operations is working to complete its various planning efforts activities and integrate the key components into a comprehensive aircraft capital asset plan that it expects to finalize in fall 2016.
+Comments: As of December 2016, NOAA's Office of Marine and Aviation Operations is working to complete its various planning efforts activities and integrate the key components with a comprehensive aircraft modernization plan that it expects to finalize in fall 2017.

 Recommendation: To ensure that NOAA has sufficient information and analysis to guide long-term decisions regarding its aircraft, the Secretary of Commerce should direct the NOAA Administrator to ensure that the agency links and integrates its multiple planning efforts as it finalizes a capital asset plan for aircraft.